Things to Do in San Francisco this April

 Leap into Bay Area Dance Week

-The 20th annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—all completely free—April 27-May 6, 2018.
+The 21st annual Bay Area Dance Week (BADW) brings the vibrant world of Bay Area dance to the public, offering more than 400 events—all completely free—from Apr.
+26 to May 5, 2019.
 BADW includes workshops, performances, classes, open rehearsals and more.
 First-time dancers can try their hand (and feet) at a variety of dance styles.
 Art lovers can go behind-the-scenes and see how dances get made.
 Hardcore exercise enthusiasts can inject a little Bollywood flair into their usual cardio.

-The West Coast’s top designers are busy transforming 465 Marina Blvd. in the heart of the Marina District for the San Francisco Decorator Showcase, which will be open to the public from April 28-May 28, 2018 (closed Monday except Memorial Day).
+The West Coast’s top designers are busy transforming 465 Marina Blvd. in the heart of the Marina District for the San Francisco Decorator Showcase, which will be open to the public from Apr.
+27 to May 27, 2019 (closed Mondays except Memorial Day).
 Originally built by architect George McCrea in 1930, the house offers uninterrupted views of San Francisco Bay from its location opposite Marina Green.
 More than two dozen interior and landscape designers along with artists and photographers have been selected to make over the rooms and outdoor spaces in this three-level residence.